Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 # About
 <h3>Why Golang?</h3>

-- Golang is fast, lightweight and easy to use for hosting API's
+- Golang is fast, lightweight and easy to use for hosting API's.
+I have previous experience with golang and decided it was the best option for this project.

 <h3>Why Svelte?</h3>